Understanding Oak Grades

 Oak is available in a range of qualities, or oak grades.
 Today, we’d like to help you understand what each oak timber grade means to ensure you get the right look when you are choosing oak ledged doors or flooring

 Most northern European oak comes from France, with most of the sawmills in the central and northern areas.
 When oak is cut, the sawmills group boards into quality brackets called grades.
 The grading rules are standardised and so an understanding of them can really help know what kind of product you will receive.

 When you compare oak doors or flooring being sold in the UK, there can be a bewildering range of descriptions for the grade of oak you will receive.

 Rustic, character, prime, tavern and many others are common to hear used to describe oak.
 These can be useful descriptive terms, but they normally have no fixed meaning, making comparing one product to another very hard.

 At Heritage we use Rustic, Select Rustic and Prime to describe our doors, but what exactly does this mean?

 French mills grade oak in numbers 1 – 4, depending on the quantity and sizes of knots in the oak.
 Grade 1 will have few or no knots, whereas 4 will have significant quantities.
-Oak is bought commercially in groups of grades.
-So for example for our rustic doors we would buy a 2/3, whereas for prime doors we’d buy a 1/2.
+Oak is available commercially in groups of grades.
+So for example for our rustic doors we would buy a mix of 2 & 3, whereas for prime doors we’d buy 1 & 2.

-Even then we have to regrade the timber when it arrives, as each load will contain around 10-15% of boards that are outside the grade.
+Even then we have to regrade the timber when it arrives.
+Each load will contain around 10-15% of boards that are outside the grade.
 Occasionally in a 2/3 we will find a 1/2 board, but the bulk of offgrade boards would be 3/4.
 So our 3 door grades would be made up as follows;

 Prime – 1/2